zackify/react-runner/readme.md

 ReactDOM.render(<App />, document.getElementById('app'))
 ```

 run `rr index.js` and boom, you have the app in your browser ready to go.
-I know there are other tools for this, most make everything a hard dependency, but this installs everything as a peer so that you can control the version.